 Leshiba stretches along the top of the Soutpansberg Mountain; a wide variety of habitat types are found on the property: open grassland, woodland, arid mountain bushveld and mistbelt forest.
 There are 12 marked hiking trails of varying lengths.
 Over 260 bird species have been recorded here as well as over 380 different plant species.
 Game includes leopard, white rhino, wildebeest and giraffe, which can be seen on foot or mountain bike.
 Leshiba also offers guided walks, horse riding and game drives.
 There are four accommodation options: The Venda Village Lodge is a Venda-style village created together with internationally-renowned Venda artist, Noria Mabasa.
 The Village has 5 en-suite traditional huts and courtyards, lounge with fireplace, pool deck and luxury open-air bathroom with a view!
 There are two luxury suites with private plunge pools and patios sited close to the lodge with fully-equipped kitchens and lounges; guests can choose self-catering or full catering.
 The remotely-situated Hamasha Bush Camp accommodates 8 people in two units with 2 en-suite bedrooms each, with a lounge, kitchen and braai area.
 Luvhondo is ideal for groups and can accommodate 16 people in twin beds or 28 people in bunk beds.

-This 300 hectare farm is located on the eastern slopes of the Soutpansberg 10km from Louis Trichardt / Makhado.
+This 300 hectare farm is located on the western slopes of the Soutpansberg 10km from Louis Trichardt / Makhado.
 It extends from a bushveld area at the base of the mountain up to the forest and to the top of the mountain where Proteas can be found.
 The network of walking trails on the farm passes through these different habitats.
 Over 200 species can be found on the property; some of the specials include Eastern Nicator, Gorgeous Bush-Shrike, African Wood Owl, Scaly-throated Honeyguide, Green Twinspot, Narina Trogon and Crowned Eagle The accommodation consists of guest houses with self-catering facilities, guest rooms and camping facilities.
 The guest houses and rooms are located in and around the original farmhouse with a surrounding garden and nearby swimming pool.
 There is also a craft shop and the Lodge can cater for breakfast, lunch and dinner on request.

 Mmabolela covers 6,500 hectares of bushveld with 12km of Limpopo River frontage.
 The combination of permanent pools in the Limpopo River, tall riparian woodland and arid thornveld intersected by numerous ephemeral streams provides a rich diversity of habitats and plant communities.
 The reserve is renowned for its exceptional wealth of birdlife; over 300 species have been recorded in the area, with specials including African Finfoot; Verreaux’s Eagle Owl; Broad-billed Roller and Dusky Lark.
 In addition many migrants traverse the area during spring and autumn.
 There are a number of 4x4 or SUV self-drive roads that cover the entire reserve or, for the more energetic, walking, jogging and cycling tracks.
 Self-catering accommodation is offered in two fully equipped and staffed houses.
 The Weerderdooper Homestead has three double rooms with four en-suite double rooms in the adjacent cottages.
 The quaint Tuli Homestead has four double rooms.
 Visits to Mmabolela are limited to homestead guests only, ensuring an exclusive go-where-you-will stay.